-- Consumer Price Index (CPI) increases on goods and services of 1.7% through the year to December quarter 2015 (ABS release 28 January 2015).
-State-wide CPI is forecast to be 2.5% for the 2016/17 year (Victorian Budget Papers 2015/16). - Australian Average Weekly Earnings (AWE) growth for Public Sector full-time adult ordinary time earnings in the 12 months to May 2015 was 1.7% (ABS release 13 August 2015).
-The wages price index in Victoria is projected to be 3.25% per annum in 2016/17 and the subsequent two years (Victorian Budget Papers 2015/16).
-Council must renegotiate a new Collective Agreement during the 2016/17 year for commencement on 1 July 2017. - Reduction of \$0.40 million in Victoria Grants Commission funding compared to the prior year. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Increases of 3.3% (or \$2.02 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
-The levy has increased from \$9 per tonne in 2008/09 to \$60.52 per tonne in 2016/17 (572% increase in 8 years) and has added \$1.84 million to Council's costs. - Cost Shifting occurs where Local Government provides a service to the community on behalf of the State and Federal Government.
+- Consumer Price Index (CPI) increases on goods and services of 1.4% through the year to the September quarter 2016 (ABS release 25 October 2016).
+State-wide CPI is forecast to be 2.0% for the 2017/18 year (Victorian Budget Papers 2016/17). - Australian Average Weekly Earnings (AWE) growth for Public Sector full-time adult ordinary time earnings in the 12 months to May 2015 was 3.4% (ABS release 18 August 2016).
+The wages price index in Victoria is projected to be 2.5% per annum in 2017/2018 increasing to 3.0% and 3.5% in the subsequent two years (Victorian Budget Papers 2016/17).
+Council must renegotiate a new Collective Agreement during the 2017/18 year for commencement on 1 July 2018. - Reduction of \$0.40 million in Victoria Grants Commission funding compared to the prior year. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Anticipated increases of 2.0% (or \$1.24 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
+The levy has increased from \$9 per tonne in 2008/09 to a forecast \$63.27 per tonne in 2017/18 (703% increase in 9 years) and has added \$1.84 million to Council's costs.

+- Cost Shifting occurs where Local Government provides a service to the community on behalf of the State and Federal Government.
 Over time the funds received by local governments do not increase in line with real cost increases.
 Examples of services that are subject to Cost Shifting include school crossing supervision, Library services and Home and Community Care for aged residents.
-In all these services the level of payment received by Council from the State Government does not reflect the real cost of providing the service to the community.

-- Councils across Australia raise approximately 3.5% of the total taxation collected by all levels of Government in Australia.
+In all these services the level of payment received by Council from the State Government does not reflect the real cost of providing the service to the community. - Councils across Australia raise approximately 3.5% of the total taxation collected by all levels of Government in Australia.
 In addition Councils are entrusted with the maintenance of more than 30% of the all Australian public assets including roads, bridges, parks, footpaths and public buildings.
-This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - A write down of flood/fire affected assets estimated at \$1.00 million in 2015/16 and estimated repairs of \$1.20 million over two years.
-Compensation of \$0.40 million has been confirmed by Council's insurers, with the balance to be funded by the Natural Disaster Assistance Fund (NDAF).
-An advance payment of \$1.00 million from the NDAF was received in 2015/16.
-Council is also eligible to claim the first \$0.03 million from the Victoria Grants Commission.
+This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012.